yuufw/discord-emoji-backup/README.md

 ```
 All emojis will be downloaded and saved inside the emojis/ directory.

+### Notes
+- The bot must be a member of the server
+- Some servers may restrict emoji access
+- Animated emojis are usually saved as .gif files

 ### Security Notes

 - Do not commit secrets or tokens
 - Grant the bot only the permissions it strictly needs

-### 📄 Notes
-- The bot must be a member of the server
-- Some servers may restrict emoji access
-- Animated emojis are usually saved as .gif files